Barium carbonate: Reactions

 Pyrolysis of barium carbonate gives barium oxide.

 Uses

-It is mainly used to remove sulfate impurities from feedstock of the chlor-alkali process.
+Barium carbonate is mainly used to remove sulfate impurities from feedstock of the chlor-alkali process.
 Otherwise it is a common precursor to barium-containing compounds such as ferrites.

 Other uses

 Barium carbonate is widely used in the ceramics industry as an ingredient in glazes.
 It acts as a flux, a matting and crystallizing agent and combines with certain colouring oxides to produce unique colours not easily attainable by other means.
-Its use is somewhat controversial since some claim that it can leach from glazes into food and drink.
-To provide a safe means of use, BaO is often used in fritted form.
+Its use is somewhat controversial since it can leach from glazes into food and drink.
+To reduce toxicity concerns, it is often substituted with strontium carbonate, which behaves in a similar way in glazes but is of lower toxicity.

 In the brick, tile, earthenware and pottery industries barium carbonate is added to clays to precipitate soluble salts (calcium sulfate and magnesium sulfate) that cause efflorescence.

+It is sometimes used as an "energiser" in the Case-hardening process.